nf-core/ampliseq/docs/output.md

 #### Abundance tables

 The abundance tables are the final data for further downstream analysis and visualisations.
-The tables are based on the computed ASVs and taxonomic classification (DADA2 classification takes precedence over QIIME2 classifications), but after removal of unwanted taxa.
+The tables are based on the computed ASVs and taxonomic classification (in the following priotity: phylogenetic placement [EPA-NG, Gappa], DADA2, QIIME2), but after removal of unwanted taxa.
 Unwanted taxa are often off-targets generated in PCR with primers that are not perfectly specific for the target DNA (can be specified by `--exclude_taxa`), by default mitrochondria and chloroplast sequences are removed because these are frequent unwanted non-bacteria PCR products.

 All following analysis is based on these filtered tables.